 The book signing is on Saturday from 1 to 3 pm downstairs at the west end of the main pavilion building next to the staircase.
 Copies of Laurinda’s book will be available for purchase at the Eugene Textile Center booth.

 Challenge yourself and enter the Skein Competition!
 Skeins are judged by skill level to encourage participation.
 Spinning categories: singles, two-ply, multiply, novelty, spindled and thigh spun.

 Members of the Damascus Fiber Arts School will demonstrate tapestry weaving and weaving on the Navajo-style loom.
 They will bring examples of tapestries, handspun hand-dyed yarns, baskets, knitting and more.

 Ravenstail weaving (a very old weaving tradition from the Native American peoples of southeast Alaska), will be demonstrated by John Beard all day Saturday and Sunday, upstairs in the Main Pavilion.
-John will weave on the Klamath River robe he started in 2011.
+John will weave on the Klamath River robe he started in 2011 or on a new dance apron.
 He will have other robes on display, as well as smaller regalia he has woven.
-Come, watch, listen and ask questions as he shares his experiences with Ravenstail weaving.
+Come watch, listen and ask questions as he shares his experiences with Ravenstail weaving.

 The Portland Handweaver’s Guild